Teen Depression: Causes, Symptoms and Treatment

 4. Negative social feedback

-On social media, teenagers may encounter negative comments, criticism, or rejection.
-Such experiences can lead to feelings of worthlessness, self-doubt, and depression.
-The pressure to gain likes, followers, or approval can also negatively impact self-esteem and mental well-being.
+On social media, teenagers encounter negative comments, criticism, or rejection.
+Such experiences lead to feelings of worthlessness, self-doubt, and depression.
+The pressure to gain likes, followers, or approval also negatively impacts self-esteem and mental well-being.

 5. Distorted perception of reality